GlodyKimbembe/A.A.A-SQL_Project_Data_job_Analysis/README.md

   demand_count DESC
 LIMIT 20;
 ```
-Here's what the top rows of your dataset look like, showing the five most demanded skills:
+Here's the insights showing the five most demanded skills:

 - SQL with a demand count of 1495
 - Excel with 1012